tonytw1/squirrel-detector/README.md

 ## Object detection APIs

+### Google Vision

 Google Vision is probably the gold standard for object detection and it has a nice python API.
 It seems to know all about squirrels as well.
 Here's a script to detect objects an image file and it's sample output.

 ![Google Vision output](google_vision.png)

+### Local alternatives?

-The free tier for this API isn't suited for continuous use.
+The free tier for Google Vision isn't suited for continuous use.
 Is there anything we can run locally?

 Pretrained TensorFlow object detection models are available and running one locally might be an interesting side quest.

+There are 2 interesting problems here.
+Can we find a model which can detect the objects we're interested in and can we easily run it and call it locally.

-This model will need to be wrapped in a API so we can call it from our message handling script.
+The model will need to be wrapped in some sort of API so we can call it from our message handling script.

+## TensorFlow object detection models

-## Local object detection API with TensorFlow Serving
+## Running a model with TensorFlow Serving

 "TensorFlow Serving makes it easy to deploy new algorithms and experiments, while keeping the same server architecture and APIs"